K\"{a}hler Solitons, Contact Structures, and Isoparametric Functions

 We are now ready to classify all K\"{a}hler GRS with a rectifiable potential function $f$.

-\begin{proof}[Proof of Theorem \ref{main1}] Let $M_c$ be a connected component of a regular level set of $f$.
+\begin{proof}[Proof of Theorem \ref{main1}] Let $M_c$ be a regular connected component of $f$.
 Then, $(M_c, \zeta_c, \eta_c, \Phi_c, g_c)$ via (\ref{standardconstruction}) is an almost contact metric structure.
 Along a regular connected component, $|\nabla f|$ is a nonzero constant and we have, for $L$ denoting the shape operator,

-By Lemma \ref{constantHe}, $\He f$ has constant eigenvalues $\mu_1, \mu_2$ with $\zeta$ as one of the eigenvector.
+By Lemma \ref{constantHe}, $\He (f)$ has constant eigenvalues $\mu_1, \mu_2$ with $\zeta$ as one of the eigenvector.
 Therefore,

-Consequently, $L$ satisfies the condition of Theorem \ref{hyperdeformedSasa} and $(M_c, \zeta_c, \eta_c, \Phi_c, g_c)$ must be either a deformed Sasakian structure or a product of line or a circle with a K\"{a}hler manifold.
+Consequently, $L$ satisfies the condition of Theorem \ref{hyperdeformedSasa} and $(M_c, \zeta_c, \eta_c, \Phi_c, g_c)$ must be either a deformed Sasakian structure or locally a Riemannian product.
 By continuity, nearby regular connected components must all be of the same type.
 Thus, we consider two cases.

-\textbf{Case 1:} Locally, each regular connected component is a deformed Sasakian structure.
+\textbf{Case 1:} $\mu_2\neq 0$ and each regular connected component is a deformed Sasakian structure.
 By Theorem \ref{HDcontact}, each is a Riemannian submersion over a K\"{a}hler-Einstein manifold $(N, g_N, J_N)$.
 Since $N$ is of real dimension two, it must have constant curvature.
 Thus, the universal Sasakian model must be one of the three standard forms in dimension three \cite{tanno69sasa}.
 The soliton equation (\ref{grs}) then reduces to ODEs which can be solved explicitly \cite{DW11coho, tran23kahler} and, in particular, there is a singular orbit (two iff the manifold is compact).

-\textbf{Case 2:} Locally, each regular connected component is a product of a line or circle with a K\"{a}hler manifold $(N, g_N)$.
-Thus, locally the metric can be written as